 - Heat them on low heat for about 5 minutes.
 This will help to intensify the flavors.
 Stir the mixture occasionally.

 - Once reduced, sieve the mixture with a fine mesh strainer.
 This helps to get rid of the raspberry seeds and excess thick fruity pulp.
 If you don't mind your dressing with a bit of "body", feel free to skip this step.

 - Allow the raspberry mixture to cool before mixing with the remainder of the vinaigrette ingredients – olive oil, vinegar, salt, and pepper.
 Whisk well.
 Taste the dressing and adjust the sweetness/acid, as needed.
 I like to allow the dressing an hour or two to infuse.
 However, it is ready to use immediately.

 - Swap out the white wine vinegar for red wine vinegar, balsamic vinegar, or apple cider vinegar.

 - You can use any neutral oil, such as vegetable oil, grapeseed oil, etc.

 - You can use fresh or frozen raspberries for this dressing.
 Depending on what method you use to make the dressing (reduction, blender, etc), the frozen berries can result in a lighter pink color.

-- For a ‘creamier’ dressing, you could add a couple of tablespoons of Yogurt/Greek Yogurt (or Coconut yogurt, if vegan)
+- For a “creamier” dressing, you could add a couple of tablespoons of yogurt/Greek yogurt or coconut yogurt.

 - You can add finely chopped herbs, for additional flavor.
 Some of my favorites to pair with raspberries include fresh basil leaves, mint, thyme, oregano, etc. You could also use powders such as onion or garlic powder.